dimitriwalters/networking-handbook/README.md

 ### packet
 A unit of data that is routed between an origin and a destination on a packet-switched network.

+### port
+An endpoint to a logical connection in TCP/IP and UDP networks.

 ### server
 A computer or device on a network that manages network resources.